0x80070002 error occurs due on different intervals outlined below:

 Delete MSC Registry Key

-A startup entry named MSC refers to an application/ module that doesn’t work correctly, ultimately resulting into 0x80070002 error.
+A startup entry named MSC refers to an application/ module that doesn’t work correctly, ultimately resulting in 0x80070002 error.

 1. Use “RegEdit” in Run dialog to open the Registry Editor tool.